 It was because of the amazing success of the Schools Spectacular that Jack and Mary developed the idea of the TDP; a program their combined contacts from the world of show business would share their experience with the headline acts from the Schools Spectacular.

 Again, with Bruce Harris and Mary Lopez by his side, Jack’s vision for this extraordinary project was realised in 1991.
-Twenty five years later The Talent Development Project now operates out of the International Screen Academy, and is recognised as one of the most successful training and development programs in the music and entertainment industry.
+Almost 30 years later, the Talent Development Project now operates out of Waterloo Studios, and is recognised as the most successful youth training and development program in the music and entertainment industry in Australia.
 To say the world is the TDP graduates stage would be an understatement.
 TDP graduates have made their mark hosting TV shows, starring in Broadway productions, international opera’s, releasing award winning albums,playing for sold out audiences and writing smash hit songs for Hollywood movies.